-If you would like to complete a Learnsmart activity past the due date, you must send me a request via email.
-There is no limit to the number of requests for extensions on Learnsmart assignments.
-If you do not request an extension, your grade for the Learnsmart assignment will be calculated by the Connect program based on the percentage completed prior to the date and time the assignment is due.
+If you would like to complete a Smart Book activity past the due date, you must send me a request via email.
+There is no limit to the number of requests for extensions on Smart Book assignments.
+If you do not request an extension, your grade for the Smart Book assignment will be calculated by the Connect program based on the percentage completed prior to the date and time the assignment is due.

-Homework, Learnsmart assignments, and Quizzes will be averaged together to determine the final homework/quiz average; for this calculation, homework assignments will be counted as the number of points earned on that assignment and Learnsmart assignments will be counted as the number of points equal to the percentage of the assignment that was completed.
+Homework, Smart Book assignments, and Quizzes will be averaged together to determine the final homework/quiz average; for this calculation, homework assignments will be counted as the number of points earned on that assignment and Smart Book assignments will be counted as the number of points equal to the percentage of the assignment that was completed.
 Quizzes will be 20 points each.
-Since homework assignments are often worth more than 100 points, the homework assignments are worth more overall than the Learnsmart assignments.
+The total number of points earned will be divided by the total number of points possible to calculate the homework average.
+Since homework assignments are often worth more than 100 points, the homework assignments are worth more overall than the Smart Book assignments.